EdenRidgway/XY-Wifi-Clock/Readme.md

 * Synchronisation with a Network Time Protocol server (NTP) to get the correct time.
 * A configuration web page that allows you to:
   * Change the timezone and device name
+  * Change brightness based on the time of day
   * Setup up to 6 alarms
 * After a power failure it should be able to restore the correct time without any user intervention (saved Wifi credentials with specified timezone).